TalHaklay/talhaklay.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 I am a PhD student in the Computer Science Faculty at the Technion, advised by Yonatan Belinkov.
 My research focuses on the interpretability of large language models.
-I am particularly interested in developing interpretability methods that support scalable analysis and apply to real-world settings
+I am particularly interested in developing interpretability methods that support scalable analysis and apply to real-world settings.

 In my free time, I enjoy reading, cooking, and traveling.
 I also love meeting new people — feel free to reach out!